Drone regulations in Great Britain (United Kingdom)

 Contact for commercial pilots and in case of questions about where you can fly: [email protected]

-Rules for operating drones in the UK
+Additional requirements for drone operations in the UK

 I live in the U.K. And have just got my pfco from the CAA great to see your site giving advice on safe drone flying around Europe and other places really informative lots of info in one place and all the info on the UK is 100% correct great research and will be using your site for reference when flying overseas thanks guys would love to see a gallery on here of all your travels